aafederation/mhd/content/MHD/Homecrest Community Services Inc..md

 transport_option = "Avenue U Train Station"

 +++
-To improve the quality of life for Asian immigrants, seniors**,** and those who are otherwise disadvantaged to be more self-sufficient in society.
+Homecrest Community Services, Inc. (HCS) is a non-profit, IRS 501C(3) which provide community-based, multi-social services for seniors and immigrant families living in Southern Brooklyn.
+Our mission is to improve the quality of life for Asian immigrants, seniors, and those who are otherwise disadvantaged to be more self-sufficient in society.